How to get back on track after a festival

-- If unfortunately you do lose your phone or if it is stolen, you will need to contact your phone/network provider to cancel your number and any bills, and report it missing if you have to claim from your insurance
+- If you lose your phone or if it is stolen, you will need to contact your phone/network provider to cancel your number and any bills and report it missing if you have to claim from your insurance

 - If your wallet is stolen or lost, ring your bank as soon as possible to cancel any cards (AIB, BoI, Ulster Bank, Permanent TSB)